Lyaxpm/wallet-detec/README.md

 # Hermes Chain Detective

-Hermes Chain Detective is a **Hermes-native blockchain intelligence agent** for hackathon demos.
+Hermes Chain Detective is a **Hermes-native blockchain intelligence agent**.
 It investigates arbitrary blockchain addresses and produces a concise intelligence report with evidence, risk hints, and a reasoning trace.

 ## Why this is Hermes-native